gordthompson/sqlalchemy-sybase/README.rst

 ----------

-This is a fork of SQLAlchemy's internal "sybase" dialect which is soon to be deprecated and will be removed from a future release.
+This is a fork of SQLAlchemy's internal "sybase" dialect which is deprecated in SQLAlchemy 1.4 and will be removed from a future release.

 Pre-requisites